UPDATED: 19TH APRIL 2018

 – Value a magician that will truly interact with your guests, using spontaneous humour to create unique moments of laughter and fun, all the while treating them with respect.

-– Appreciate that it’s not just about performing tricks; it’s about being a magician that can truly adapt and entertain ALL of your guests, be they your 7 year old niece, corporate client or local vicar.
+– Appreciate a magician that can truly adapt and entertain ALL of your guests, whether it’s your 7 year old niece, corporate client or local vicar.

 – Also appreciate that magic is a vehicle that can be used to create amazement, laughter and to help bring groups together (such as groups at a wedding), and, as such, it’s not really WHAT the performer does, but HOW he does it, that will truly create the perfect atmosphere at your event.